ethersphere/swarm/swarm/docs/sw^3/storage.rst

 A long-term storage incentivisation scheme faces unique challenges.
 For example, unlike in the case of bandwidth incentives where retrievals are immediately accounted and settled, long-term storage guarantees are promisory in nature and deciding if the promise was kept can only be decided at the end of its validity.
 Loss of reputation is not an available deterrent against foul play in these instances: since new nodes need to be allowed to provide services right away, cheaters could just resort to new identities to sell (empty) storage promises.

-It is also worth emphasizing that the producer and the consumer of the information may not be the same entity and it is therefore important that failure to make good on the promise to deliver the stored content is penalized even when the unserved consumer was not party to the agreement to store and provide the requested content.

 ..  index::
   reputation
   punative measures
   deposit

 Instead, we need punitive measures to ensure compliance with storage promises.
 These will work using a :dfn:`deposit system`.
-Nodes wanting to sell promisory storage guarantees should have a stake verified and locked-in at the time of making their promise.
-This implies  that nodes must be registered in advance with a contract and put up a security deposit.
+Nodes wanting to sell promisory storage guarantees should have a *stake verified and locked-in* at the time of making their promise.
+This implies  that nodes must be *registered* in advance with a contract and put up a security deposit.

-Following registration, a node may sell storage promises covering the time period for which their funds are locked.
+Following :dfn:`registration`, a node may sell storage promises covering the time period for which their funds are locked.
 While their registration is active, if they are found to have lost a chunk that was covered by their promise, they stand to loose (part of) their deposit.

 Requirements
 -------------